luiscoco/JavaSE-52.JDBC/README.md

 To run MongoDB in a Docker container and create a database along with the modifications you requested, follow these steps:

-## Run MongoDB in a Docker Container:
+## Run MongoDB in a Docker Container

 Ensure you have Docker installed on your machine.